Optimal dividend distribution under Markov-regime switching

 In general, the form of the optimal dividend policy has been found to depend on the expected growth rate and variability of future revenues, and the discount rate.
-Due to changing market and economic conditions these quantities are not constant but will evolve in time.
+These quantities will evolve in time reflecting changing market and economic conditions, and those changes may happen gradually or occur abruptly and be more substantial.
+Here we will focus on the changes of the latter type (also called regime shifts or switches) and model the cumulative net revenues of the company as a Brownian motion with the drift and volatility modulated by a finite state Markov chain, and the discount rate as a deterministic function of the chain.
 Since Hamilton \cite {hamilton, hamilton2}, a substantial econometric literature has appeared that supports the use of Markov regime-switching models to describe business cycles, term structure of interest rates and other macroeconomic quantities.
-Such models have been shown to be capable of capturing occasional simultaneous and sizeable changes of the parameters.
-Regime-switching models in addition have the advantage of retaining a degree of analytical tractability, and models from this class can in principle approximate a given diffusion arbitrarily closely by taking the state space large enough and specifying the generator matrix appropriately.
-Also in the mathematical finance literature regime-switching models have become more popular, and have found their applications in stock price models, interest rate models and the real option literature.
+Such models have been shown to be capable of capturing occasional simultaneous and substantial changes of the parameters.
+Regime-switching models also have the advantage of retaining a degree of analytical tractability, and models from this class can in principle approximate a given diffusion arbitrarily closely by taking the state space large enough and specifying the generator matrix appropriately.
+In the mathematical finance literature regime-switching models have become more popular, and have found their applications in stock price models, interest rate models and the real option literature.
 See e.g. Boyarchenko and Levendorski\v{i} \cite {boy:leve}, Buffington and Elliott \cite{buf:ell}, Driffill et al. \cite {driffi}, Duan et al. \cite {duan:et}, Elliott et al. \cite {ell2}, Guo and Zhang \cite {GuoZ}, Jiang and Pistorius \cite{MP1}, Naik \cite {naik} for derivative pricing, Elliott and van der Hoek \cite {ell:van} and Guidolin and Timmermann \cite {gui:tim} for asset allocation, B{\"a}uerle \cite {bau}, Li and Lu \cite {li:lu}, Zhu and Yang \cite {zhu:ya} and Asmussen \cite{asmu} for ruin and risk theory, and Guo et al. \cite {GMM} for irreversible investment.